How to Sell Your House Without a Real Estate Agent

 Fortunately, in a market as competitive as real estate, there are other options.
 If you’re considering selling your house without a real estate agent, you can either sell by owner or sell to a real estate investor.
 Let’s explore both options.

-Opting for FSBO means you’re in charge of the staging, photography, marketing, and selling process for your home.
+Opting for FSBO means you’re in charge of the staging, photography, marketing, and the selling process for your home.
 Not only do you need to do all the paperwork and research to get your home sold at the right price, but you also need to find your own buyers.
 It can turn into a full-time job very quickly.
 And if you don’t understand the forms and contracts, you may have to invest a little bit of money in a real estate attorney.

-Because homes are likely the biggest asset homeowners ever own, they’re often wary of this method.
+Because homes are likely the biggest asset homeowners ever own, people can be wary of this DIY method.
 It’s like working on your car when you’re not quite sure what you’re doing.
 It could turn out fine after consuming a few YouTube videos and blog posts, but it is a risky endeavor.

 If you have a little extra time, energy, patience, and savvy on your side, you might just very well succeed at FSBO.
 However, there’s no guarantee of a sale and the process of selling your house may end up taking longer than you’d like, therefore costing you more money in the end.